derneuere/devops-exercise/README.md

 - Try Vagrant
 - Install docker ✓
 - Run application locally with dependencies ✓
-- Create dockerfile for the application: it is unclear if you need two files
+- Create dockerfile for the application: one application server/client, make sure it runs
 - Find a docker image MongoDB ✓
 - Find a docker image for local Gitlab ✓
 - Check the application code into local Gitlab